SmithCollegeLibraries/archivesspace-mods-exporter/README.md

 # About

-Tools for syncing metadata from ArchivesSpace to Islandora.
+Tools for syncing metadata from ArchivesSpace to Islandora for the YWCA digitization project at Smith College Special Collections.
+NOTICE: this toolset was developed specifically for one institution's metadata practices and morover in the context of a specific project.
+If you chose to use this code YMMV!

 ## Mapping
 https://github.com/smith-special-collections/sc-documentation/wiki/Mapping-archival-and-bibliographic-metadata-schemas-to-Compass-MODS